Complementary events are “opposite events“.

-The probability of complementary events always add up to 1 (for 100%), because there are no other options.
+The probability of complementary events always add up to 1 (for 100%), because can be no other options.

 For example, you can be blue or not blue (blue’), you can be an even number or not an even number, but nothing else!